 Arches is a beautiful AND EASY National Park to visit.
 The entrance to Arches is stunning as you’ll climb 1,000 feet and then descend into an almost “Mars-like” world.
 Navigation is easy here.
 There is one visitor’s center right next to the only park entrance on the main park road.

-Important Note: From April 3-October 3, 2022, visitors will need to obtain a timed entry reservation to visit Arches National Park between the hours of 6am-5pm.
+Important Note: During peak season (usually April through October), visitors will need to obtain a timed entry reservation to visit Arches National Park between the hours of 7am-4pm.
 A limited number of next-day tickets will be available at 6pm the night before.
 Reservations cost $2 and you will still need a park pass or annual pass to enter.

 There are some great hikes in Arches for all levels.
 If temperatures aren’t too hot and you have a full day, the hike to Landscape Arch & Devils Garden (7.8-mile loop) is a must.